BartoszRak/BartoszRak/README.md

 ## Hello there 👋

 ### Who am I? ⛑
 Just a pragmatic developer focused on the backend side of development.
+I wish I am on the right way to finally be a "senior" guy.
+I have some plans for trying my hand as a team leader.

 ### What I do? ⛑
 Most of my job is around working for various of companies for now, however there are some interesting private projects incoming!